rosich/mgls/README.md

     --period            :: [to be used with gls option] plot GLS periodogram in period log-scale.
     --ndim=             :: number of signals to be fitted.
     --linear_trend      :: fit a linear trend simultaneously.

+#### Multiset
+MGLS admits multiple input data sets.
+The computation yelds in fitting an additional offset parameter (and jitter) for each set which optimizes the overall fit.
+The datasets could be either different instruments or distinct observational epochs that need to be treated separately.
+In this case the syntax is: (regular expresions are allowed)

+    ./mgls.py <data_file_path_1>  <data_file_path_2>  <data_file_path_n> --option_1 --option_2 --option_n...

 ### Example
 In folder ./data/synth_hexa_model.dat there is a simulated time series containing 6 signals, in a 240 points file (BJD, RV, RV_err)